compneurobilbao/ageml/README.md

 - `clinical_classify`: Using the features file and the age deltas, classification of two clinical groups is performed.
 A Receiver Operating Curve (ROC) is plotted for each model used in the classifications.

-Important: The last 3 pipelines depend on the output of the `model_age` pipeline, so this one should be run first.
+**(!)
+Important**: The last 3 pipelines depend on the output of the `model_age` pipeline, so this one should be run first.

 ## How to install `ageml`

 #### Using `pip` (recommended)

-From your terminal, for basic installation, run: `pip install ageml`
+To install the latest version in PyPI, run: `pip install ageml`

 #### Cloning from Github

-Note that `ageml` is under active development, but still not continuously deployed, so the latest version might not be available in PyPI.
-If you want to use the latest version, you can clone the repository and install it locally.
+If you want to use the latest cutting-edge version, you can clone the repository and install it locally.

 1. From your terminal, run: `git clone https://github.com/compneurobilbao/ageml.git`
 2. `cd` into the `ageml` folder, and install with pip:`pip install .`

+Note that `ageml` is under active development, but still not continuously deployed, so the latest version might not be available in PyPI.

 #### Docker
-There are two Dockerfiles available for `ageml`.
+There are two Dockerfiles available for `ageml`:
-- One that installs `ageml` from pip -> `./Dockerfile`
+- `./Dockerfile` -> installs `ageml` from PyPI.
+  - To build it:
+`docker build -t ageml:pip -f Dockerfile <path_to_directory_containing_Dockerfile>`

-- Another one for the latest version of `ageml`, which installs it from the GitHub repo `main` branch -> `./Dockerfile_latest`
+- `./Dockerfile_latest` -> installs the latest version of `ageml` from the `main` branch of the repository.

-To build the pip image, run:
+  - To build it:
-`docker build -t ageml:pip -f Dockerfile <path_to_directory_containing_Dockerfile>` To build the `latest` image, run:
 `docker build -t ageml:latest -f Dockerfile <path_to_directory_containing_Dockerfile_latest>`

 To run the container, run:
 `docker run -it ageml:<tag_of_your_image>`